-I am offering readers this glimpse into work done on the medical use of Cannabis as an effective cure for a major class of Migraine headaches on a blog devoted to the medical properties of Coca Leaf because I find it such a well-done, contemporary piece of work by a dedicated 19th century physician.
+Here’s a glimpse into work done on the medical use of Cannabis as an effective cure for a major class of Migraine headaches – a well-done, contemporary piece of work by a dedicated 19th century physician.
 If nothing else, this article from 1880 demonstrates that had doctors and researchers like Dr. Stewart been allowed to work unhindered by bureaucratic and corporate psychopaths for the past 100+ years, our knowledge of the healing properties of all traditional medicinal plants would be much farther advanced.

 “The Preventive Treatment Of Hemicrania By Cannabis Indica”